15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Woman enjoying the Blue Lagoon in Iceland

 Icelanders have used their hot springs for over a thousand years, since the days of the Viking settlers.
-We know this because the Icelandic Sagas often references pools made from geothermal springs.
+We know this because the Icelandic Sagas often reference these geothermal pools.

 Hot springs are made from geothermally heated groundwater that has emerged onto the surface from the ground.
-The water is heated by either magma or flowing through faults to hot rocks in the Earth’s crust.
+The water is heated when it flows through faults to hot rocks in the Earth’s crust or by proximity to magma.

 Benefits of bathing in a hot spring include: